thopl0/dog-adoption-analytics/README.md

 ## The finding

+The question this started from was whether the case for banning pit bulls holds up.
+It can't be settled from the numbers people quote at each other, because breed on a bite report is whoever filled the form in guessing by eye.
+In [Olson and Levy's study](https://www.sciencedirect.com/science/article/pii/S109002331500310X), 16 shelter staff identified 120 dogs and then the dogs were DNA tested.
+DNA found 25 pit bull types.
+The staff called 62.

+What Austin's records can measure is what that guessing costs.

-Black dog syndrome is not real in this data.
-Black dogs are the largest group in it, 24,546 of them, they are adopted more often than white dogs, and they come eighth of seventeen colours on wait time.
+Black dog syndrome does not show up at all.
+Black dogs are the largest group in the data, 24,546 of them, adopted more often than white dogs, and eighth of seventeen colours on wait time.
 The colours that *are* slow (blue, fawn, and the two brindles) are the words people use when describing a pit bull.
 Blue dogs are 81.8% pit bull.

 Grouping dogs by how much they look the part, the wait doubles at each step: